UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Important Classes
 These are classes that are either heavily used in our code, or are very important for understanding how the AI works, but are _not_ core components of the AI or other major modules.
-To learn more about these core modules and their corresponding classes, check out the sections on the [Backend](#backend), [AI](#ai), and [Visualizer](#visualizer).
+To learn more about these core modules and their corresponding classes, check out the sections on the [Backend](#backend), [Sensor Fusion](#sensor-fusion), [AI](#ai), and [Visualizer](#visualizer).

 ## World
 The `World` class is what we use to represent the state of the world at any given time.
 In this context, the world includes the positions and orientations of all robots on the field, the position and velocity of the ball, the dimensions of the field being played on, and the current referee commands.
 Altogether, it's the information we have at any given time that we can use to make decisions.